Your recovery is our mission.

 How Ethanol Tests Are Used

-If you have diabetes or a yeast infection, your body can naturally create enough ethanol to trigger a false positive.
+Ethanol urine tests are not the most accurate, partly because the alcohol concentration in urine tends to lag behind the actual concentration of alcohol in the blood.
+Also, ethanol is created naturally in the body by bacteria.
+If you have diabetes, a yeast infection or if you’re producing ketones like on the keto diet, your body can naturally create enough ethanol to trigger a false positive.
 This is especially true if the urine sample is left out at room temperature, where the microorganisms can continue to ferment glucose and create more alcohol.

 To combat inaccurate readings, you might be asked to give a second urine sample a half hour after the first one.
 This serves as a comparison to give a better picture of how long the alcohol has been in the bladder.

 EtG is shorthand for ethyl glucuronide, a substance that’s created when the liver metabolizes alcohol.
 It’s generally used for situations where the timing of the drink doesn’t matter, such as when the individual is required to be completely abstinent.
-This is because EtG hangs around in the body far longer than ethanol itself.
+This is because EtG hangs around in the body far longer than ethanol does.

 The EtG test has been called the “80 hour test,” but in reality, it can register a positive up to five days later, depending on how much alcohol the person drank.
 There’s no hard and fast rule, but here’s a snapshot of real-world test results:

-- One beer was detectable 16 hours later
+One beer was detectable 16 hours later.

-- Six shots of vodka taken in 3 hours was detectable 54 hours later
+Six shots of vodka taken in 3 hours was detectable 54 hours later.

 How EtG Tests Are Used